 * Click here for rating key

-Sprig Restaurant & Bar Restaurant Review: The return of founding chef Robert Elliot has taken Sprig to its next level.
-Elliot maintains a wide-ranging coterie of local suppliers for raw materials, from fruits and vegetables to dairy and meats.
-Southern traditions are evident in the house-made pimento cheese, fried green tomatoes, and smoked deviled eggs with fig jam.
-Among the dinner selections, we like the Cajun skillet (Springer Mountain) chicken.
-Tasty grilled buffalo and pork meatloaf with mashed spuds, the trout and the pasta are available in half orders, making it easy to curb expense.
+Sprig Restaurant & Bar Restaurant Review: Owners Anthony and Jennifer Tiberia insist their chefs explore a wide range of local suppliers for sustainable raw materials, from fruits and vegetables to dairy and meats.
+Returning former chef Britt Cloud has brought back some of his dishes to the menu, among them lamb stroganoff.
+Southern traditions appear in the house-made pimento cheese topped with bacon jam, fried green tomatoes, and smoked trout dip.
+Cloud has refashioned the grits cakes, and we like these better.
+Cooked grits are chilled, cut into batons, fried and dusted with cheese.
+For dinnertime, we suggest the pork-and-beef meatloaf and the roast chicken.
+Tasty grilled trout and the pasta, a vegetarian option, are available in half orders, making it easy to curb expense.
 Numerous items are marked gluten-free or can be made so, and even the kids’ menu is prepared with care.
-Pastry chef Megan Brent turns out house-made ice creams in flavors that vary at her whim and the seasons.
+Desserts vary nightly, but we've never failed to enjoy our choice.
 Mixologist and wine specialist Marty Shaver runs a topnotch shop on all fronts.
-Richland Rum, made from organically grown sugar cane just south of Columbus, Ga., is part of the line-up, and his wine list, which includes the Georgia Frogtown Cellars Touché, is a study in sensibly priced selections.
-American craft beers, including some local brews, are offered, and distinctive cocktails also come from his practiced hand.
+His wine list is a study in sensibly priced selections and there’s a notable by-the-glass line-up, too, although none of the Georgia wines makes the list.
+American craft beers, including some local brews, compose the suds list, and distinctive cocktails also come from his practiced hand.